 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-According to revised figures released by the National Statistical Institute (INSEE) on 16 May, consumer prices rose 0.1% in April, coming in below March’s 0.6% increase.
+According to preliminary figures released by the National Statistical Institute (INSEE) on 30 June, consumer prices came in flat in June (May: 0.0% month-month).

-The consumer confidence indicator produced by the National Institute of Statistics and Economic Studies (INSEE) remained steady in April at the 100-point reading observed in April, matching market expectations.
+The consumer confidence indicator produced by the National Institute of Statistics and Economic Studies (INSEE) jumped from a revised 103 points reading in May (previously reported: 102 points) to 108 in June.

 The Markit Flash Composite Purchasing Managers’ Index (PMI) eased from a revised 56.9 (previously reported: 56.6) in May to 55.3 in June, contrasting market analysts’ expectations of a stronger 56.7.

 June 23, 2017